Have you heard of gardening with straw bales? I’ll share with you why I’m trying it, and how to set it up in your garden.

 How do I set up the straw bales?

-We didn’t put bales on the middle row as we have strawberries and rhubarb that will come back in half of that row.
+We didn’t put bales in the middle row as we have strawberries and rhubarb that will come back in half of that row.
 I’ll be growing some other things that have done well despite the roots and other factors that come up in that soil.

 When should I start my straw bale garden?